Windows File and Folder Permissions Guarantee Your File and Folder Security [All You Need to Know] - Qiling

 tap on ok button

 Step 4.
-If you wish to add more users and set their file and folder permissions, click on "Add" across the "Edit" window and set their respective credentials to set them up for the file and folder permission.
+To add more users and set their file and folder permissions, click on "Add" in the "Edit" window and set their credentials to enable them for file and folder permission.

 add new user